Causal Spillover Effects Using Instrumental Variables: Identification Under One-sided Noncompliance

-Hence, one-sided noncompliance implies the absence of always-takers and social-interaction compliers, reducing the total number of compliance types from five to three: compliers, group compliers and never-takers.
-In other words, units cannot be treated unless they are themselves offered the treatment.
-Moreover, based on Proposition \ref{prop:comp_distr}, this assumption can be tested by assessing whether $\P[AT_{ig}]=\P[SC_{ig}]=0$.
+Under Assumption \ref{assu:monot} (monotonicity), one-sided noncompliance implies the absence of always-takers and social-interaction compliers.
+Notice that Assumption \ref{assu:onesided} is testable.
 In what follows, all the results focus on identifying the expectation of potential outcomes, but these results immediately generalize to identification of marginal distributions of potential outcomes by replacing $Y_{ig}$ by $\1(Y_{ig}\le y)$.

-\begin{proposition}[Local average potential outcomes under OSN] Under Assumptions \ref{assu:instruments}-\ref{assu:onesided}, the following equalities hold:
+\begin{proposition}[Local average potential outcomes under OSN] Under Assumptions \ref{assu:excl_restr}-\ref{assu:onesided}, the following equalities hold: